polygonhell/textEditor/README.md

 # textEditor

-A  simple text editor in haskell
+Just a simple text editor in haskell

+Currently not functional